 Name of child:

 Year Group: Class/tutor group:

 Name and role of person making this record:

 Date: Time: Room: Any Others present:

 Nature of incident/concern/disclosure: DO NOT promise confidentiality; establish facts.

-(Include any relevant background and any injuries/marks.
+ny injuries/marks.
 These should also be recorded on the body map below).

 What happened?
 Who was involved?

-Who was involved?
 Where did it happen?

 When did it happen?

 Has anyone else been told?

 What the child said in their ov vn words:

-Observations made /Profession
+Observations made /Profession onal opinions:

-Please make distinction between fact a nd opinion
+Please make distinction between fact a

 Action taken by person makin g this record

-Action taken by person makin 8 and record

-Signature п Date
+Signature Date

-( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) Mill S

-The state of the s (ENTVINEY) AV ASN.

-(()) \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \ ME MAN (1) (f) (f) (h)

-( 'V) / a ( M. 🗈 🗀 [N] )= " (('' / / / / / / / / / / / / / / / / / /

-Li William 2 M Z M ζ.♥ With the

-AM & - 8 2/40
+(3 N Ole Will

+Call Million CENT VICEN CENTER S

+(((11/1/1)))/1

+M 55 11) 5 11 (71) 1

+FILE J

+Alex - 3

-) ~ 1 . ~
+1 ~ ~ (

-~~~ ' A - 1 - n. Δ

-M/1/9 MILE OF HIM Laghta

-M (PV"V) PUNA PLEA X //////

-7 11/1/19 WWW DA J KAR

-\ / / 1 / / 177

-/ 11

-1 / / / / / / / / / / / / / / / / / / / / / ( 4 2 )
+aga aga ana ana

+Ellend Land Stralls Mittel

+WIND ON WIND ROOM IN THE